Neoglyphidodon nigroris: Description

-Adults individuals of Benh's damselfish can grow up to 13 cm.
-There are two varieties of adult coloration.
-The adult individuals from the western Pacific Ocean have a tan front and a yellow back.
-In the area ranging from the Andaman Sea to Japan, adults are black.
-The two varieties overlap around the island of Bali.
-Juveniles have a yellow coloration with 2 horizontal black stripes.
+Adults can grow up to 13 cm in total length.
+There are two coloration varieties in adults: individuals ranging from the Andaman Sea to Japan are black, while individuals from the western Pacific Ocean have a tan front and a yellow rear.
+The latter variety may deserve species status under the name N. xanthurus, and the two varieties overlap around the island of Bali.
+Juveniles are yellow with 2 longitudinal black stripes and a black spot at the pectoral-fin base.

 Ecology

 Diet

-Benh's damselfish are omnivorous fish.
-They feed mainly on algae, crustaceans, tunicates, and salps.
+This species is omnivorous, feeding mainly on algae, crustaceans, tunicates, and salps.

 Behavior

-This species is normally encountered as a solitary fish.
-They are territorial fish.
-As the fish gets older, they get more aggressive and territorial.
+This species is diurnal and normally solitary.
+It is also territorial, a trait that becomes more and more apparent as the fish gets older.